vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Shastri, Ajay Mitra

-1970 Some observations on the Hisse-Borala inscription of Vākāt.aka Devasena. in: Proceedings of the Indian History Congress 31st Session 1969.
+1970 Some observations on the Hisse-Borala inscription of Vākāṭaka Devasena. in: Proceedings of the Indian History Congress 31st Session 1969.
 Varanasi. pp.

 47–55.

-1977–78 Mān. ḍhal Utkhanana. in: Vidarbha Sam. śodhana Man. ḍala Vārs.ika 1977–78, 142–174.
+1977–78 Māṇḍhal Utkhanana. in: Vidarbha Saṁśodhana Maṇḍala Vārṣika 1977–78, 142–174.

-1984–86 Fresh epigraphic evidence on the Vākāt.akas. in: Nagpur University Journal 35 (1984–86), 130–64.
+1984–86 Fresh epigraphic evidence on the Vākāṭakaṣin: Nagpur University Journal 35 (1984–86), 130–64.

 1987 Early History of the Deccan: Problems and Perspectives.
 Delhi.

-1987a The Vākāt.akas.
+1987a The Vākāṭakas.
 Fresh Epigraphic Evidence. in: Shastri, A.M., Early History of the DeccaṇDelhi 1987. pp. 45–81.

 1991 Varāhamihira and his times.
 Jodhpur.

-1992 The Age of the Vākāt.akas.
+1992 The Age of the Vākāṭakas.
 New Delhi.

 1992a Balesvara – Bhattaraka.
 A hitherto unknown Saiva establishment at Sripura. in: Journal of the Epigraphical Society of India 18 (1992), 15–23.

-1992b New Vākāt.aka Inscriptions. in: A.M.
-Shastri (ed.), The Age of the Vākāt.akas.
+1992b New Vākāṭaka Inscriptionṣin: A.ṀShastri (ed.), The Age of the Vākāṭakas.
 New Delhi. pp. 227–268.

-1995 Inscriptions of the Sarabhapurīyas, Pān ´ . ḍuvam. śins and Somavam. śins.
+1995 Inscriptions of the Sarabhapurīyas, Pān ´ . ḍuvaṁśins and Somavaṁśins.
 Delhi.
 2 vols.

-1997 Vākāt.akas: Sources and History.
+1997 Vākāṭakas: Sources and History.
 New Delhi.

 1998 The Sātavāhanas and the Western Kshatrapas.
 A historical framework.